Neglected, Delinquent, or At-Risk – Title I, Part D

 - Provide these children and youth with services to successfully transition to further schooling or employment.

 - Prevent youth who are at risk from dropping out of school and provide youth who drop out and children and youth returning from correctional facilities with a support system to ensure their continued education and the involvement of their families and communities.

 Subpart 1: State Agency Programs

 The Title I, Part D, Subpart 1 State Agency program allocates funds to State educational agencies (SEAs) for supplementary education services.
-These services help provide education continuity for children and youth in State-run institutions for juveniles and those in adult correctional institutions, so that these youth can make successful transitions to school or employment once they are released.
+These services help provide education continuity for children and youth in State-run neglected and delinquent institutions for juveniles, community day programs, and adult correctional institutions, so that these children and youth can make successful transitions to school or employment after they are released.

 Subpart 2: Local Education Agency Programs

 The Subpart 2 Local Educational Agency program requires each SEA to retain from its Title I, Part A (CFDA 84.010A) allocation, funds generated by the number of children and youth ages 5-17 living in local facilities for delinquent children, including adult correctional facilities.
 Funds may be used for LEAs with high proportions of youth in local correctional facilities and drop-out prevention programs for at-risk youth.